Tyill/SVisual/README.md

 * record the archive of signals to the PC hard disk;

+* allowable number of signals 2048, number of modules 8

 * viewing the archive using additional SVViewer software;

 * ability to set alerts for an event (triggers) that have occurred, start a custom process when the trigger is triggered;